For many, that first solo trip is likely to be an extended adventure of at least months, or somewhere halfway across the globe.

 Adventures are something that once you went through, they clock up as experiences and future stories for you to tell.

-3. Eating alone went from being dreadful experiences to my enjoying the meals.
+3. Dining alone went from being scary, dreadful experiences – to my actually enjoying solo meals.

 For as long as I can remember, I’ve always hated having meals alone outside, even in my home country.
 This is more of an ego issue than otherwise, as I do enjoy quietness.
 Honestly, I just didn’t want ‘frenemies’ bumping into me and questioning why I have to eat alone, so sad!